 "This will grow with a viral networking effect," he added.
 "We're only starting with two because that is what makes most sense for now.
 As those companies move along, we'll launch another two and so on and so forth."

 The system was created in conjunction with the Leavitt Partners, an internationally-known health care and food safety consulting firm, and would help companies in the food industry create a faster method of tracking orders and products for more convenient documentation or during potential outbreaks of foodborne illnesses.

 "In the unfortunate, but highly likely, event of a product recall, the solution quickly identifies the supply chain path taken by the recalled product or product component," a press release from Park City Group read.
-"ReposiTrak reduces risk in the supply chain by identifying backward chaining sources and forward chaining recipients of products in near real time."

 Global Supply Chain Systems started development on ReposiTrak months ago, but developing the software system to be effective may take as long as another 12 months, Fields said.
 ReposiTrak must have enough of the supply chain incorporated into the software system so that the paperless tracking system could work effectively.